webblocksapp/solid-form-handler/README.md

 ## Overview

-**solidjs-form-handler** is a lightweight library for building form components and validating forms with them.
+**solid-form-handler** is a lightweight library for building form components and validating forms with them.
 Under the hood, it works with the built-in granular reactivity of [SolidJS stores](https://www.solidjs.com/docs/latest/api#stores).

 It uses as a third-party library the yup object schema for data assertion however other validators will be supported in the future.

 As a big difference from other form validation libraries, it won't provide built-in components like **\<Form \/>**, or magic methods/utilities that append the reactivity and error reporting at form field components, because integrating with third-party UI libraries can become tricky or simply doesn't work.

-## Advantages of using solidjs-form-handler:
+## Advantages of using solid-form-handler:

 - Gives full control of your form components definition.
 - Integrated with yup to ease form schema definition - Other validators will be supported in the future.